-Terrelle Pryor: Kirk Cousins still adapting to his size and speed
+Terrelle Pryor: Kirk Cousins still adapting to receiver's size and speed

 Rotations: When we watched last week, first-round pick Jonathan Allen was working as the No. 3 defensive end.
 Obviously that won’t continue for too long, but when will it change?
 Last week, Joey Mbu worked with the starting line as the nose tackle.
 Until the pads go on, it’ll be hard to fully gauge anyone’s effectiveness, but will this continue?
 The same is true at linebacker, especially on the inside.
 Last week, Will Compton and Mason Foster took most, if not all, of the work with the first unit in the base defense, with Zach Brown entering in nickel situations.
 This will be an interesting position throughout the summer.

-Josh Doctson: He stood out last week, but I also want to see more of him vs. press coverage.
+Josh Doctson: He stood out last week, but I also want to see more of him against press coverage.
 There was one snap in which Quinton Dunbar jammed Doctson last week and it was highly effective.
 What did that mean?
 One snap doesn’t reveal enough, of course.
 It was simply information to file away for future observation, just to see how he fares.
 For Doctson to be a big-time receiving threat, he’ll have to consistently beat press coverage.
 And one strength of Washington's receivers in the past was the ability to quickly win against that coverage.
 I'm not saying Doctson won't do so, but just that it's important to his development.

 Junior Galette: He was not expected to work last week, yet he was on the field.
 He should not be fully himself at this point -- not in terms of health, but rather in his game.
 So it’s just about monitoring progress, and even that will be tough until we see live one-on-one situations this summer against the offensive line -- and tackle Trent Williams in particular.
 But the more Galette works on the field now, the better off he’ll be later.